xySaad/ctf/1337_Cyber_Odyssey_2025/credentiallessxss/README.md

 ```

 We can't get the flag via document.cookie because of `httpOnly` and we can't get the flag in a request header because of `sameSite=Lax`.

 Since the bot can access `/admin` which returns the flag (cookie) we will let the bot use it to expose the flag value and simply send it to our server.

+The iframe is `credentialless` which means it doesn't have access to its regular origin's network, cookies, and storage data, so we will use `parent.fetch` instead of `fetch`

 ## Payload